daKmoR/testing-workflow-for-web-components/README.md

 You can click on the circled play button to only run one individual test.

-So let's open the Chrome Dev Tools (F12) and put a debugger in the code.
+So let's open the Chrome Dev Tools (F12) and put a debugger in the test code.

 ```js
 it('can set/get the input value directly via the custom element', async () => {